 You basically have to connect the dots from your current state of health back to your time as a service member.
 Back pain or an amputated foot from diabetes can both be traced back to a lot of things men and women experienced while serving their country.
 Creating a chain of events during service, doctors’ visits after discharge (even if years apart) and a holistic picture of your current situation all work together to convince a VA judge that you deserve a higher VA disability rating.

 Finding the Missing Piece of the VA Disability Puzzle

 There are 90,000 veterans that were only granted eligibility for being exposed to Agent Orange this year.
-Their exposure was almost 50 years ago, but they were just granted benefits!
+They were exposed almost 50 years ago, but they were just granted benefits!
 This is just one example of why you should have an expert review your claim and appeal your denial every time you have some kind of new evidence.

-Handwritten notes, medical histories and proof of where and when you served all come together to build a strong case proving your disability is directly connected to your service.
-That helps win your claim, appeal, or even earn permanent and total ratings.
+Handwritten notes, medical histories, and proof of where and when you served all come together to build a strong case proving your disability is directly connected to your service.
+This helps you win your claim, appeal, or even earn permanent and total ratings.

 Contact us at (866)232-5777 or start your claim here to get started and we’ll figure out the details of your service-connected disability rates.
 We have helped thousands of veterans straighten out their VA claims and get the decisions they deserve from the BVA.

 You should call Woods and Woods to talk about your disabilities.
-Some aren’t obvious but could be service connected to your deployment, depending on what they are.
+Some aren’t obvious but could be service-connected to your deployment, depending on who they are.